dhammon/AttacksAndCountermeasures/textbook/08-WebApplicationDefense.md

 > cat dastardly-report.xml
 > ```

+>[!exercise] Challenge 8.4 - Secret Scanning
+>Hardcoded secrets, such as keys, tokens and credentials, are dangerous because unauthorized parties can discover and use the secret to access the respective systems.
+It is always best to store secrets in a secure location, such as an encrypted vault or secrets manager, and dynamically load the secret at runtime.
+However, hardcoding a secret is a common mistake engineers make and organizations need to be on the lookout for infractions to avoid the risk.
+In this challenge, you will use Trufflehog to find secrets within git repositories.
+>#### Step 1 - Install Trufflehog
+>Using your Kali VM, install Trufflehog from `apt`.
+>#### Step 2 - Example Scan
+>Run Trufflehog against the remote test repository `https://github.com/trufflesecurity/test_keys`.
+Describe the types of findings, location, and the significance of their exposure.
+>#### Step 3 - Scan Another Repo
+>Identify and scan a GitHub repository.
+You can select any repository of your choosing.
+>#### Step 4 - Remediation Advice
+>Describe what actions repository maintainers must do to remediate the vulnerability of a leaked secret.
+Explain why simply removing the hardcoded secret from the repository is not enough to ensure its remediation.

 [^1]:OWASP Top Ten; OWASP Foundation; March 8th 2024; https://owasp.org/www-project-top-ten/
 [^2]: OWASP Application Security Verification Standard; OWASP Foundation; March 8th 2024; https://owasp.org/www-project-application-security-verification-standard/